Game over: Variations

 "Game over" has seen many variations.
 For instance in Little King's Story, the message "LIFE OVER" appears upon the death of the player's character.
 Nights into Dreams... and Nights: Journey of Dreams use "NIGHT OVER".
 Antarctic Adventure and Sonic the Hedgehog use "TIME OVER".

 Screens that display at equivalent points are considered "Game over" screens, even if the message that is displayed is entirely different, such as "YOU ARE DEAD" used in Resident Evil, God of War, and Left 4 Dead, "YOU DIED" seen in Dark Souls, Cuphead, and Minecraft (though Minecraft uses "Game over" if one dies in hardcore mode), "GOOD NIGHT" seen in Klonoa and Luigi's Mansion.

 The 2020 Nintendo 3DS game The Queen TV-Game 2 uses an expletive to parody player frustration.
 The 1980 arcade game Missile Command uses "The End", a game over screen that is usually seen upon achieving victory.
 Red Dead Redemption and its prequel, Red Dead Redemption 2, both simply use "DEAD" upon the player's death.
-More variations include "THE WITCH HUNTS ARE OVER" used in the Bayonetta series, "YOU WERE SLAIN" in Terraria, "TOO BAD!" in Super Mario Sunshine, "DRIVER DOWN" in Hill Climb Racing, and "WASTED" in the Grand Theft Auto franchise.
+More variations include "THE WITCH HUNTS ARE OVER" used in the Bayonetta series, "YOU WERE SLAIN" in Terraria, "TOO BAD!" in Super Mario Sunshine, "DRIVER DOWN" in Hill Climb Racing, and "BUSTED" in the Grand Theft Auto franchise.

+Some games give specific losing screens and sequence different from the usual one.
+For example, Plants vs. Zombies may tell the player "All your pet zombies have perished!" and "You survived for (number of flags completed)!!"

-Some games give specific game over condition messages, pattern, screen, and sequence exclusive to a level, mission, game mode, or situation.
-For example, one section in Grand Theft Auto V can end with a game over screen of "MISSION FAILED: The biker escaped."
-Some other games with definite loss conditions may not show a particular game over message at all should one occur, and would instead take the player through a loading screen to immediately resume play from the last checkpoint, such as Tomb Raider Anniversary and Marvel's Guardians of the Galaxy.
+Other games with definite loss conditions may not show a particular game over message at all, and instead take the player through a loading screen to immediately resume play from the last checkpoint, such as Tomb Raider Anniversary and Marvel's Guardians of the Galaxy.